 The Candlestick Center Mixed-use Commercial District is located in the southwest quadrant of the site.
-It serves to facilitate the development of mid-rise commercial and/or residential uses with ground floor retail along primary streets.
+It serves to facilitate the development of high-density, mid-rise and high-rise housing integrated with ground floor commercial frontage containing retail uses mid-rise commercial and/ or residential uses with ground floor retail along the primary streets.
 The mixed-use neighborhood is designed to encourage retail, commercial, hotel and cultural arts activities.
 This will be achieved through compact, horizontal mixed-use whereby different activities and land uses locate in close proximity to each other; or through vertical mixed-use which will allow for more than one land use category within a single building - such as a residential apartment complex with retail uses on the ground floor.
 Educational, community activity, and park and recreation uses are also permitted.